 In a sea of words and images, numbers simply stand out every time.
 And they don’t become exhaustive, like repeating “you’ll never believe” at the beginning of every headline.

 Another element of writing headlines that perform well, especially in social media, is surprise.
-Telling your story differently in under 140 characters on Twitter means using uncommon words and phrases, a technique I practice often using CoSchedule’s Headline Analyzer Tool, and because just about everybody out there is telling you the 10 best ways to …
+Telling your story differently in a limited number of characters on Twitter means using uncommon words and phrases, a technique we practice often using CoSchedule’s Headline Analyzer Tool, and because just about everybody out there is telling you the 10 best ways to …

-Back in 2009, researchers at the University of Athens discovered that people like headlines that are both creative and uninformative, according to the New Yorker.
+Back in 2009, when researchers at the University of Athens examined actual readers’ responses to headlines from English-language newspapers in the U.S. and U.K., ranging from hard news to tabloids, they found that people preferred headlines that were both creative and uninformative.
 Examples including THE SMELL OF CORRUPTION, THE SCENT OF TRUTH and FACE TO FAITH were strong leaders.
-“List-style headlines often provide that optimal balance of information and ambivalence, intriguing us just enough to click, on the chance that we’ll come across something particularly relevant or exciting.”
+They not only rated them as more interesting overall but also indicated that they would be more likely to read the corresponding stories.
+The New Yorker said of this research, “List-style headlines often provide that optimal balance of information and ambivalence, intriguing us just enough to click, on the chance that we’ll come across something particularly relevant or exciting.”

 But how can we bring more to the table than just lists?
-In the past I’ve gone over our 12x12x12 social media strategy where we write 12 unique Tweets for every article we write.
+In the past, we’ve gone over our 12x12x12 social media strategy where we write 12 unique Tweets for every article we write.